hpcflow/matflow/docs/source/reference/glossary.rst

 Workflow template
 ------------------

-A workflow template can be thought of like a function definition in python: it shows the required inputs, the steps which would be executed, and the resulting outputs.
+A workflow template parameterises a workflow, providing the required input values for the task schemas of the workflow.
 However, it doesn't actually run the :ref:`workflow <def_workflow>`.
 A workflow template consists of the matflow environment, the :ref:`task schemas <def_task_schema>`, and the :ref:`command files <def_command_files>`.